This post may contain affiliate links. Please read our full Disclosure Policy.

 • Place the dried rose sugar in a small mixing bowl.
 Add the oil, 1 tbsp at a time, stirring well after each addition.
 Continue adding oil until you’ve reached a consistency that you like.
 Add 3 drops of essential oil for scent.
 Stir well.

 I hope you’re feeling inspired to make some creative things with your rose petals!
-My favourite rose is the Wild Alberta Rose.
+My favorite rose is the Wild Alberta Rose.
 I look forward every summer to foraging a few wild roses and later on the rose hips to make things with!
 Working with plants and nature gives a person a sense of calmness and accomplishment.
-Find a way each day to de-stress by connecting with nature.
+It’s a great idea to find a way each day to de-stress by connecting with nature.